cellehcim/tales-api/readme.md

 `api/victor/:id`

 Returns information of a specific Hunger Games Victor, given the corresponding Hunger Games year (from 1-74 and 76-100).
-This API does not consider Irena al-Fayed,
+This API does not consider Irene al-Fayed despite being a Capitol Hunger Games Victor.

 For example, `api/victor/1` returns: